Southern Railway 630: First excursion service

+In September 1960, No. 207 pulled a Silver Anniversary excursion train on the Clinchfield mainline at Kingsport, Tennessee, for that year's National Railway Historical Society (NRHS) Labor Day Convention.
 In late 1967, Nos.
-207 and 208 were both traded back to the Southern Railway for use in their steam excursion program in return for a pair of former Central of Georgia ALCO RS-3s.
+207 and 208 were both traded back to the SOU for use in their steam excursion program in return for a pair of former Central of Georgia ALCO RS-3s.
 Retrieving their old numbers, No. 630 had been given minor repairs and began excursion service in February 1968, while No. 722 had its firebox repaired and returned to operating service in August 1970.

 Nos.
-630 and 722 pulled many main line excursion trains for the Southern steam program until they were both loaned to the Tennessee Valley Railroad Museum (TVRM) in 1978 and 1980, respectively to make way for larger superpower steam locomotives such as Canadian Pacific 2839, Texas and Pacific 610 and Chesapeake and Ohio 2716 to pull the longer and heavier excursions.

-In November 1985, No. 722 was taken out of service for its boiler ticket certificate and was moved by Southern's successor, Norfolk Southern (NS) to be on display in Asheville, North Carolina, in 1992.
-In November 1989, No. 630 was taken out of service and put in storage when TVRM was restored another 2-8-0 steam locomotive ex-U.S. Army No. 610 at the time.
+630 and 722 pulled many main line excursion trains for the SOU steam program until they were both loaned to the Tennessee Valley Railroad Museum (TVRM) in 1978 and 1980, respectively to make way for larger steam locomotives such as Canadian Pacific 2839, Texas and Pacific 610 and Chesapeake and Ohio 2716 to pull the longer and heavier excursions.
+In November 1985, No. 722 was taken out of service for its boiler ticket certificate and was moved to Asheville, North Carolina, to be on display during 1992.
+In November 1989, No. 630 was taken out of service and put in storage when TVRM was restoring another 2-8-0 steam locomotive ex-U.S. Army No. 610 at the time.